Hi, my name’s Jackson.

 Economics & Data Science

 Pell Grant recipient and Odyssey Scholar.
+Got paid to go to the world’s best economics program.

 ‘21 - ‘22